AthenZ/athenz/docs/design/user-certificate-feature.md

 #### 4.3.2 Role-Based Timeout Map

-The timeout map is populated by scanning all roles in the user domain (e.g., `user`) for the `zts.UserCertTimeout` role tag.
-Each tag value is parsed as an integer representing the timeout in minutes.
-Roles without the tag are ignored.
+The timeout map is a two-level structure: the outer map is keyed by **signer key ID**, and each value is an inner map of **role name → timeout (minutes)**.

+When scanning roles in the user domain (e.g., `user`):
+- Each role with the `zts.UserCertTimeout` tag contributes an entry to the inner map.
+- If the role also has a `zts.UserCertSignerKeyId` tag, its timeout entry is placed in the sub-map for that key ID.
+- If the role has no `zts.UserCertSignerKeyId` tag, its timeout entry goes into a special `_default_` sub-map.

+Roles without the `zts.UserCertTimeout` tag are ignored regardless of whether they have a signer key ID tag.

+**Examples:**
-**Example:** A role `user:role.extended-cert-users` with tag `zts.UserCertTimeout=120` grants its members up to a 120-minute certificate lifetime (subject to the server maximum).
+- A role `user:role.extended-cert-users` with tag `zts.UserCertTimeout=120` (no signer key ID tag) grants its members up to a 120-minute certificate lifetime when the certificate is signed with any key ID that has no explicit configuration (i.e., the default).
+- A role `user:role.key1-long-lived` with tags `zts.UserCertTimeout=240` and `zts.UserCertSignerKeyId=key1` grants its members up to a 240-minute certificate lifetime only when the certificate is signed with signer key ID `key1`.

 #### 4.3.3 Timeout Resolution (`getUserCertTimeout`)

-The timeout for a given user is resolved as follows:
+The timeout for a given user and signer key ID is resolved as follows:

+1. Determine the **effective key ID**: if the caller provides a signer key ID (non-null, non-empty), use it; otherwise use the `_default_` key.
+2. Look up the sub-map for the effective key ID.
+If no sub-map exists for that key ID, return `userCertDefaultTimeout` immediately.
-1. Look up the user domain data cache and determine the user's accessible roles.
+3. Look up the user domain data cache and determine the user's accessible roles.
-2. For each role the user is a member of, check if the role has a timeout entry in the map.
+4. For each role the user is a member of, check if the role has a timeout entry in the key-ID-specific sub-map.
 Track the **maximum** role-based timeout across all matching roles.
-3. Apply the resolution rules:
+5. Apply the resolution rules:
-   - If **no** role-based timeout is present → return `userCertDefaultTimeout`.
+   - If **no** role-based timeout is present in the sub-map for the user's roles → return `userCertDefaultTimeout`.
    - If the user requests a smaller expiry than the role-based (or default) timeout, the user's request is honored.
    - The result is always capped at `userCertMaxTimeout`.

-This design allows administrators to grant different user groups longer certificate lifetimes without changing global server configuration, while users can request shorter lifetimes if desired.
-The server maximum remains an absolute cap.
+This design allows administrators to:
+- Grant different user groups longer certificate lifetimes without changing global server configuration.
+- Define **different timeout policies per signer key ID**, enabling use cases where certain signing keys (e.g., for a specific trust domain or CA) have stricter or more relaxed lifetime limits.
+- Maintain the server maximum as an absolute security boundary regardless of key ID.

+Users can always request shorter lifetimes if desired.

 ### 4.4 Server-Side: `UserCertificateProvider`